caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 Now that students have had some time to review event listeners, move on to a lecture about jQuery's prebuilt functions, and how to use them.

-## 16. Instructor Do: Prebuilt jQuery Functions (5 min)

-> :pushpin: **Important Point:** **Important Point:** Your goal is for students to grasp the power of jQuery prebuilt functions, understand their utility, and continue to appreciate how much time jQuery saves designers from writing JavaScript.

-Here you will get students excited about the time-saving helpers that are prebuilt functions for jQuery.
+## SLIDE 57
+Review

+## SLIDE 58
 Prebuilt functions have value to front-end web developers on the job because they're reliable, robust, and quick to implement.

 - Reliable because they have been thoroughly tested and documented, with examples of how they work online.
 - Robust because they are flexible.
 Some functions have multiple use cases depending on how you use them.
 - Quick to implement because all you have to do is apply them to an HTML element, and the effect will run when you load your page.

+## SLIDE 59
-> :briefcase: **Employer Competitive Note:** Web developers appreciate jQuery because it reduces their coding time and debugging time, too.
+Web developers appreciate jQuery because it reduces their coding time and debugging time, too.

 Prebuilt functions in jQuery solve common problems on the web (drop-downs, hiding, and unhiding elements, for example).
 In the past, you would have to build these interactions yourself, and they often required in-depth knowledge of JavaScript to pull off.
 However, with jQuery, they are as easy to implement as adding a prebuilt function to the end of a jQuery selector.

-Remind students that they are joining a group of millions of developers using these tools—they are part of a big community.

->:gem: **Designer Insight:** Weave in your own professional opinion about how much time you've saved on client work thanks to jQuery.
->
->- Alternatively, ask a TA to share.

 jQuery comes with many prebuilt functions, some of which you just tested out. jQuery solves common JavaScript uses with their functions.
 The most popular functions solve problems that many developers have already faced, such as toggling classes, creating HTML elements, or updating the content of an HTML element.